awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-custom-templates.md

 1. In the **`Content`** parameter of **`UiTemplate`**, insert your template\.

-Once you've configured `RenderUiTemplate`, use your prefered SDK or the AWS CLI to submit a request to render your template\.
+Once you've configured `RenderUiTemplate`, use your preferred SDK or the AWS CLI to submit a request to render your template\.
 If your request was successful, the response includes [ `RenderedContent`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_RenderUiTemplate.html#API_RenderUiTemplate_ResponseSyntax), a Liquid template that renders the HTML for the worker UI\.

 **Important**
 To preview your template, you need an IAM role with permissions to read Amazon S3 objects that get rendered on your user interface\.
 For a sample policy that you can attach to your IAM role to grant these permissions, see [Enable Worker Task Template Previews ](a2i-permissions-security.md#permissions-for-worker-task-templates-augmented-ai)\.